RedAngel121/NytePack/README.md

 # WARNING:
 ### This pack is not designed to work in a single player enviroment, community server will be designed around this pack
-### You are allowed but single player worlds will break repeatedly as the pack is still under heavy development!
+### Although you are allowed, single player worlds will break repeatedly as the pack is still under heavy development
 - If you still want to play it then expect your stuff to be reset/borked a lot
 - No, I'm not helping you if something breaks, I'm probably working that problem anyway
 - You can get the pack as a full and always up to date release [here](https://github.com/RedAngel121/NytePack/releases/download/NytePack/NytePack_Installer.zip)
-- Requires MultiMC/Prism or AT Launcher to play, ***CurseForge and Microsoft are not compatable.***
+- Requires MultiMC/Prism or AT Launcher to play, ***CurseForge and Microsoft are not currently compatable.***
-- Once a public server is ready I will be making an announcement in the Discord
+- Once a public server is ready I will be making an announcement in Discord

 ### Multiplayer Server Rules and things to know:
 - Spawn is a Safe Haven; Protected and Defended.
 Do not find a way to destroy it lest your life be forefit.